RalfTischer/product-backlog-react-ui/README.md

 # TODO

-* Continue login
+* Change existing components to more generic ones
-* Perhaps change existing components to more generic ones
+* Implement navbar
 * Implement multiple projects: new components List
 * Rethink where to place new tasks